frainfreeze/studying/home/C++/online-courses/README.md

 ## edX: Microsoft: DEV210x - Introduction to C++
-Finished 100%, no code here.
+Finished.
+100%.
+No code for this one.

 - Module 1 Introducing C++
 - Module 2 Data Types in C++